Hendrix-CS/csci151/homework/trees.md

 Demonstrate the insert and remove methods of a Binary Search Tree using the [CS2Mulch Acorn deck](https://mgoadric.github.io/cs2mulch/tree/).
-Be sure to watch all four of the videos under the Binary Search Trees heading.
+Be sure to watch all four of the videos under the Binary Search Trees heading, as well as the Red-Black Tree video under the Balanced Trees heading.